svinson1121/pyhss-gui/README.md

 Temp Fix for Dashboard Data, Subscribers is just a mirror of PCRF Subscribers for now.
  - looking for a better way to collect just Subscribers online data.

+Fixed issue: Bugs in Roaming Networks and Rules. #3